 The app is developed by the Opera software to tap into the growing money lending business.

 The application started with a target of providing loans to at least 100,000 Kenyans for a start.
 Currently, Okash is one of the most popular mobile loan app being used in Kenya.

 Zenka is one of the best loan apps, the best thing is that you get your first loan free.
 When you apply for 2000 you pay back 2000.

 Zenka loans start at Ksh 500 and can go upto 20,000.
 After the first free loan, Zenka will charge a 11% interest fee if you repay your loan on time.

 History of money lending apps in Kenya

 Loan Apps in Kenya became popular in the last three years with the launch of Branch loan App.
 Ever since we have so many players are coming into the industry.
 Others have died off while others have grown so big and their clients have increased in numbers.

-Kenya is known for mobile money is the hotbed for Mobile Loan Apps, with M-Pesa being the ideal option to receive loans from these Loan Apps in Kenya.
+Kenya is known for mobile money is the hotbed for money lending Apps, with M-Pesa being the ideal option to receive loans from these Loan Apps in Kenya.